• Recipes

 Storage: You can keep any leftover dressing in the fridge in an airtight container for up to a day.
 Just let it sit at room temperature for 10 minutes and give it a whisk before using it again.

-🍛More Salad Recipes to Try!
+🍛More Dressing Recipes to Try!

 🍛More Appetizer Recipes!